cxr00/cxr/cxr/sociomathematics/readme/clq.md

 When restricted to the set of length-n involutions, inclusion loses undefinitude and becomes a **monoid**.

-## Reduction <a name="reduction"></a>
+## Rejection <a name="rejection"></a>

-Reduction is sociomathematical subtraction.
+Rejection is sociomathematical subtraction.
 It is a left-unital magmoid whose identity is the sociomathematical zero.
 In code it is described by `Clq.__arith__(a, b, False)`.
 While it serves to "undo" the process of inclusion in some regards, it also *reduces* strings by eliminating members which are "in place", meaning it maps a role to itself as a function.

 ```python
 a = Clq("013254d")